folkertdev/reversible-debugger/tfp-submission/paper.md

 terminate = HighLevelProgram (lift $ Free NoOp)
 ```

-With the local types given above, we can now write correct implementations
+We can now give correct implementations to the local types given above.

 ```haskell
 aType = do